Klettner/MM-Remote/README.md

 ## Getting started ##
 After starting the MM-Remote app, tab on the :heavy_plus_sign: on the bottom-right to add you MagicMirror.
   - Give your mirror a name
   - Add it's IP-address to the next field (e.g. something like 192.168.0.0).
-You can get the IP-address by typing `hostname -I` in the console of the raspberry pi44
+You can get the IP-address by typing `hostname -I` in the console of the raspberry pi
   - The last field requires the apiKey you have specified for the MMM-Remote-Control module in the config.js of your mirror (make sure it is correct, otherwise the app will not be able to communicate with the mirror)

 **How to get your apiKey:**